 In addition, you will have regular calls with PFJ's national office, both one-on-one and with other members of your cohort.
 PFJ's national staff will also regularly visit each host office to meet with Advocates, attorneys, and community partners.
 These calls and meetings are an opportunity to share your experiences with your peers, get support in thinking through tough situations, and learn from each other.

 Serving as a PFJ Advocate will give you the skills and knowledge to launch your career wherever you choose to go next!
 From your PFJ experience, you'll take away:

-- A salary competitive with other non-profit organizations and benefits typical of Public Defender's office employees in your host jurisdiction
+A salary and benefits package competitive with entry-level positions at other non-profit organizations and government agencies in your jurisdiction